 Committees

-Members of the public are permitted to attend and speak at all committee meetings, and a 10 minute slot is allocated for this either at the beginning of each meeting, or before the relevant agenda item, at the Chairman’s invitation.
+Members of the public are permitted to attend and speak at all committee meetings, and a dedicated slot is allocated for this either at the beginning of each meeting, or before the relevant agenda item, at the Chairman’s invitation.
 Members of the public wishing to attend a committee meeting to speak on a specific topic are therefore asked to contact the Clerk in advance to enable an agenda to be prepared accordingly.

 The Council also establishes sub-committees to deal with specific projects, currently the only additional committee is that which is progressing the Community Centre project.
 As is permitted by legislation, residents are able to be co-opted onto these committees to lend their specific experience and assistance in their work.